winkleramy/Firewise/README.md

 - Request a free home ignition zone assessments from the Fire Safe Council, [https://www.firesafesantacruz.org/HIZ](https://www.firesafesantacruz.org/HIZ)
 - Request a free on-site survey from the Resource Conservation District, for expert guidance on land management for both defensible space and maintaining a healthy ecosystem, [https://www.rcdsantacruz.org/request-services](https://www.rcdsantacruz.org/request-services)
 - Learn more about the why and how to harden your home and maintain defensible space, including where to buy noncombustible or Class A fire-rated materials for roofing, siding, fences, decks, etc., [https://firesafemarin.org/harden-your-home/](https://firesafemarin.org/harden-your-home/)
+- Review this guide on retrofitting your home to be resilient to wildfire, [Wildfire Retrofitting Guide](Resources/Wildfire-Retrofitting-Guide-ONLINE.pdf)
 - Consider native, fire-resistant plants recommended by the Resource Conservation District when landscaping, [Fire Scaping Native Plants PDF](Resources/2020updated%20FIRE%20SCAPING%20NATIVE%20PLANTS%20(Bay%20and%20Central%20Coast%20Area)%20pdf2.7.23.pdf)
 - Our community includes properties in evacuation zones CRZ-E039 and CRZ-E042.
 Confirm your [evacuation zone](https://community.zonehaven.com/?latlon=36.96424815874178,-121.89650172251152&z=11.258739892981657) and sign up for emergency notifications on [CruzAware](https://www.santacruzcountyca.gov/OR3/Response/PlanandPrepare/AlertNotificationApplication.aspx)
 - Review evacuation information at the Santa Cruz County Office of Response, Recovery, and Resilience (OR3) [website](https://www.santacruzcountyca.gov/OR3/Response/Evacuations.aspx)